universalbasket/sdk/README.md

-# SDK application bundle (for PetInsurance)
+# SDK application bundle
-Application bundle using @ubio/sdk
+Application bundle using @ubio/sdk.

 ## building form
 We use [lit-html](https://lit-html.polymer-project.org/guide) to support template for all browsers, including IE9.